hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 IE:
 - For every disk, it's disk volume label should be like `DISK1`  **in strict numerical sequence** through to `DISK8` and ensure they are definitely unique across disks.
-- On each disk, you must have created one root folder named like `mergerfs_Root_1`
+- On each disk, you must have created one root folder named like `mediaroot`.
-so that the number matches the unique disk volume label number (eg `1` for `DISK1` and so on).
-(those 'root folder's `mergerfs_Root_*`  **must match** the disk volume label number.

 OK, you are going to neeed 2 `Terminal` windows open to do this.
 Start 2 `Terminal`s and position them side by side.
-Olverlapping is OK, as long as you can see most of each window and easily click between then to change window focus.
+Overlapping windows is OK, as long as you can see most of each window and easily click between then to change window focus.

 In the leftmost window, edit `/etc/fstab` ready to add new items.
 ```